Minajab/AppliedAI_EmotionDetection/README.md

                         representing a specific datapoint index from the dataset (default: "rand")

 For example, running the following command `python application_mode.py --conv_kernel=3 --pooling_kernel=2 --layers="64,128,256" --data=0.1` will run the previously trained model with three convolutional layers with 64, 128, and 256 hidden neurons respectively and with a 3x3 kernel and 2x2 pooling kernel size and on 10% of the data in the application mode.
 Or for example, running the following command `python application_mode.py --conv_kernel=3 --pooling_kernel=2 --layers="64,128,256" --data=46` will run the previously trained model with three convolutional layers with 64, 128, and 256 hidden neurons respectively and with a 3x3 kernel and 2x2 pooling kernel size and on the datapoint at index 46 in the application mode.
-If you run `python application_mode.py --conv_kernel=3 --pooling_kernel=2 --layers="64,128,256" --data="name_1 0.jpg"`, will run the previously trained model with three convolutional layers with 64, 128, and 256 hidden neurons respectively and with a 3x3 kernel and 2x2 pooling kernel size and on the image with the name <ins>**1 0.jpg**</ins>.

 The code uses the best and final models stored in the ___saved_models___ directory.